rotki/rotki/docs/api.rst

         ]
       }

-  :resjson string identifier: value used by the backend to represent such counterparty.
+  :resjson string identifier: value used by the backend to represent the counterparty.
   :resjson string label: Name displayed in the frontend.
   :resjson string image: Relative path to the counterparty image.